10 Signs Of Magnesium Deficiency

 In terms of powdered magnesium, I formulated my own product because I found it hard to come across a truly potent and therapeutic magnesium.
 I typically recommend my Brain Calm Magnesium because it contains a blend of magnesium forms including magnesium L-threonate.
 The L-threonate form of magnesium is the only form of magnesium proven to cross the blood-brain barrier and provide greater neurological benefits.

 By now you understand how important magnesium is for the human body.
-Even if you do not have any of the common symptoms listed above, just about anyone can benefit from additional magnesium in the diet.
+Even if you do not have any of the common symptoms of magnesium deficiency listed above, just about anyone can benefit from additional magnesium in the diet.

 I use magnesium every day as I find that it helps keep my mind at ease and my energy levels balanced.
 It also has the cool effect of acting as an adaptogen by improving your body’s ability to adapt to everyday stressors.
 It truly is a modern-day health tonic!